atornity/bevy_event_entities/README.md

 You can then have a system which reads this updated `Attack` damage and uses it to substract the `Health` of the target.
 This runs on all entities with a `Health` components regardless of whether or not they have a callback component (This is something I tried to do which motivated me to make this crate).

-[bevy_eventlistener](https://github.com/aevyrie/bevy_eventlistener) is generally a lot more feature complete in every other way.
+[bevy_eventlistener](https://github.com/aevyrie/bevy_eventlistener) is generally a lot more stable/complete in every way.